-Welcome to our Eastern Sierra Nevada and the Owens Valley Gallery.
+Photogeo Gallery : Eastern Sierra Nevada Mountains and the Owens Valley

-One of our very favorite all-season areas.
-An area that is accessible only by roads that are for the most part less well traveled.
+One of our very favorite Photogeo all-season areas.
+Wonderful outdoor photography in an area that is accessible only by roads that are for the most part less well traveled.
 For many years we thought of this area as one of north America's best kept secrets!
 Incredible panoramic and rugged, semi-barren scenery, relatively undeveloped, and a fascinating geological and human history.

 We open with an early spring-time, dawn panorama taken from the Alabama Hills (foreground) of perhaps the best known peaks of the Eastern Sierra: Mount Lone Pine just to the right of center with Mount Whitney to its right in the distance, just below the setting moon.
 Mount Whitney is of course the highest mountain in the lower forty eight states of the US at 14,505 feet.